 By far the largest part of the literature on the strategic decision process has focused on the evaluation-choice routine.
 This is rather curious since this routine seems to be far less significant in many of the decision processes we studied than diagnosis or design.
-Particularly in the case of the custommade solution, evaluation-choice often appeared to be a kind of trimming on the process, a ratification of the solution that was determined explicitly during design and in part implicitly during diagnosis as well.
+Particularly in the case of the custom-made solution, evaluation-choice often appeared to be a kind of trimming on the process, a ratification of the solution that was determined explicitly during design and in part implicitly during diagnosis as well.

-The evaluation-choice routine may be considered to use three modes: judgment, bargaining, and analysis.5 In judgment, one individual makes a choice in his own mind with procedures that he does not, perhaps cannot, explain; in bargaining, selection is made by a group of decision makers with conflicting goal systems, each exercising judgment; and in analysis, as described above, factual evaluation is carried out, generally by technocrats, followed by managerial choice by judgment or bargaining.
+The evaluation-choice routine may be considered to use three modes: judgement, bargaining and analysis.
+Injudgement, one individual makes a choice in his own mind with procedures that he does not, perhaps cannot explain; in bargaining, selection is made by a group of decision-makers with conflicting goal systems, each exercising judgement; and in analysis, as described This represents a modification of frameworks presented by March and Simon (1958: 213) and by Thompson and Truden (1964).

+above, factual evaluation is carried out, generally by technocrats, followed by managerial choice by judgement or bargaining.

 Our study reveals a number of interesting findings about these three modes.
-Judgment seems to be the favored mode of selection, perhaps because it is the fastest, most convenient, and least stressful of the three; it is especially suited to the kinds of data found in strategic decision making.
-Bargaining appears in more than half of the decision processes typically where there was some kind of outside control or extensive participation within the organization and the issues were contentious.
+Judgement seems to be the favoured mode of selection, perhaps because it is the fastest, most convenient and least stressfull of the three; it is especially suited to the kinds of data found in strategic decision-making.
+Bargaining appears in more than half of the decision processes - typically where there was some kind of outside control or extensive participation within the organisation and the issues were contentious.

-The normative literature emphasizes the analytic mode, clearly distinguishing fact and value in the selection phase.
-It postulates that alternatives are carefully and objectively evaluated, their factual consequences explicitly determined along various goal, or value, dimensions and then combined according to some predetermined utility function-a choice finally made to maximize utility.
-A more pragmatic rendition of this view sees the analyst presenting his factual analyses of the consequences of various alternatives to the manager who determines the value trade-offs in his head and thereby makes a choice.
+The normative literature emphasises the analytic mode, clearly distinguishing fact and value in the selection phase.
+It postulates that alternatives are carefully and objectively evaluated, their factual consequences explicitly determined along various goal, or value, dimensions and then combined according to some predetermined utility function - a choice finally made to maximise utility.
+A more pragmatic rendition of this view sees the analyst presenting his factual analyses of the consequences of various alternatives to the manager who determines the value tradeoffs in his head and thereby makes a choice.

 Our study reveals very little use of such an analytic approach, a surprising finding given the importance of the decision processes studied.
 Of the 83 instances of evaluation-choice activity, in only 18 could evaluation be distinguished from choice.
-(These cases occurred typically in large business organizations and concerned technical decisions; surprisingly, analysis was not more prevalent in the opportunity range.)
+(These cases occurred typically in large business organisations and concerned technical decisions; surprisingly analysis was not more prevalent in the opportunity range.)
 In the typical situation, therefore, evaluation and choice are inextricably intertwined.
 The raw data, presumably facts and values, indistinguishably are plugged into a mind or a meeting, and a choice later emerges.

-The other empirical studies also provide little evidence to support the prevailing normative views of decision making.
+The other empirical studies also provide little evidence to support the prevailing normative views of decision-making.
 Those who have addressed the issue of utility functions, notably Soelberg (1967) and Carter (1971a and 1971b) find no evidence to support their existence.
-These two researchers, as well as Cyert, Simon, and Trow (1956), note rather that the criteria used in decision processes are multiple and noncomparable.
+These two researchers, as well as Cyert et al. (1956), note rather that the criteria used in decision processes are multiple and non-comparable.
 No study finds that even weightings on individual goal dimensions are established in advance of making choices; rather the weights are determined implicitly, in the context of making choices.
-Soelberg goes one step further and describes a confirmation period before the announcement of a decision during which the decision maker rationalizes to himself his implicit choice as well as the goals it represents.
+Soelberg goes one step further and describes a confirmation period before the announcement of a decision during which the decision-maker rationalises to himself his implicit choice as well as the goals it represents.
 Here the determination of criteria in effect follows the making of the choice.